About GrowIN

 Action - more than just talk, getting on with it

-GrowIN works by creating the conditions for people to connect, talk honestly and try things out — both in person and online.
+Our members are welcoming and open to sharing their knowledge.
+We talk honestly, both in person and online.
 It’s deliberately informal and convivial (often in the pub), and never teachy or preachy.

 GrowIN is shaped and delivered by people with deep roots in farming, food and rural communities in Northern Ireland.